 Although Puerto Viejo is not big, there are a lot of fun things to do.
 Within a 30 kilometer (18 mile) radius, you have a national park, a wildlife refuge, several beautiful beaches, waterfalls, a river and two animal rescue centers.

 Jaguar Rescue Center: Learn about how they rescue, rehabilitate and reintroduce animals such as sloths, monkeys and owls back into the wild.
-You can also visit the Ara Project where they help the Great Green Macaws.
+You can also visit the Macaw Recovery Project.

 Cahuita National Park: Visit Cahuita National Park to see wildlife or take a snorkeling trip since it’s an incredible park to experience both beach and jungle.
 Plus it’s free!

 White water rafting Rio Pacuare: When it comes to adventure in Puerto Viejo, it falls short compared to other destinations in Costa Rica.
-But you can go white water rafting on the Rio Pacuare, one of the top 5 five rivers in the world for white water rafting!
+But you can go white water rafting on the Rio Pacuare, one of the top 5 five rivers in the world!

-You can read about other fun things to do in Puerto Viejo.
-If you need recommendations for tour companies, you can contact us.
+You can read about other fun things to do in Puerto Viejo de Talamanca.

 Not sure if you want to visit Puerto Viejo?
 Check out our post “Differences between the Caribbean and Pacific coast of Costa Rica.”